-Updates to the Oregon Clean Air Act State Implementation Plan are needed to ensure that Oregon DEQ has the authority to implement the current National Ambient Air Quality Standards for nitrogen dioxide (NO2), sulfur dioxide (SO2) and lead (Pb) under the Clean Air Act.
-The proposed rule amendments update infrastructure elements of Oregon’s State Implementation Plan and allow for approval by the U.S. Environmental Protection Agency of the revised Oregon SIP.
+DEQ must update its Clean Air Act State Implementation Plan to implement the current National Ambient Air Quality Standards for nitrogen dioxide, sulfur dioxide and lead under the Clean Air Act.
+The proposed rule amendments update infrastructure elements of Oregon’s State Implementation Plan to meet requirements for approval by the U.S. Environmental Protection Agency.

 Short summary

-The proposed rule amendments incorporate new and revised NAAQS for NO2, SO2 and Pb into Oregon Administrative Rule and adopt significant air quality impact levels for NO2 and SO2 as necessary to meet Clean Air Act requirements and revise the Oregon SIP for approval by EPA.
+The proposed rule amendments incorporate new and revised standards for nitrogen dioxide, sulfur dioxide and lead into Oregon Administrative Rule and adopt SAir Quality Impact Levels for NO2 and SO2 as necessary to meet Clean Air Act requirements and revise the Oregon State Implementation Plan for approval by EPA.

 The proposal includes the following actions:

 Amend OAR 340-200-0040 to update the Oregon Clean Air Act State Implementation Plan.
-If adopted by the EQC, the actions proposed in this rulemaking will be incorporated into and made part of Oregon SIP.
+If adopted by EQC, the actions proposed in this rulemaking will be incorporated into and made part of the Oregon State Implementation Plan.

-Amend OAR 340-200-0020 Table 1 to add 1-hour Significant Air Quality Impact Levels for NO2 and SO2.
+Amend OAR 340-200-0020 Table 1 to add one-hour Significant Air Quality Impact Levels for NO2 and SO2.